Jean Mantelet: Early life

-Professional life
+Professional career

-He studied at HEC Paris and in 1922 Jean Mantelet establishes himself as a manufacturer of hand pumps and agricultural sprayers.
-In 1932, Mantelet invents prize-winning the Moulin-Légumes, a hand-crank food mill for mashing and puréeing vegetables.
+Following his apprenticeships Mantelet studied at HEC Paris, and in 1922 established himself as a manufacturer of hand pumps and agricultural sprayers.
+In 1929, he opened a small workshop in Bagnolet where he made hand-powered kitchen equipment, which he named the Manufacture d'Emboutissage de Bagnolet.
+Three years later, he invented the prize-winning "Moulin-Légumes", a hand-crank food mill for mashing and puréeing vegetables.
 The design is considered a forerunner to the modern food processor.
-In 1978 he was listed among the 25 top most wealthy people in France.